 We follow the highest manufacturing standards with passion!
 Anima Mundi is a family owned and operated business.
 Our superfoods are made in an FDA registered and cGMP certified facility.
 Made in the U.S. with certified organic herbs, wild harvested plants in a vegan and gluten free kitchen.
 Our products contain zero fillers, binders or flow agents.
 Lab tested for purity and efficiency.

 We custom made our brass spoons with a wonderful artisan family in India, so we can have the perfect serving size when composing potions.
-This is the same family that also handcrafts the beautiful tea strainers that we have.
+This is the same family that also handcrafts our beautiful tea strainers.
 We've been huge lovers of brass everything, as you can see in our pictures, as it adds a tone of elegance and magic to the medicine spread.

 Dimensions: 17cm x 3cm / 1.1in x 5.11 in

 Instructions for Care

 To keep the spoon clean, simply rinse and dry after each use.
 Do not let it stay immersed in water.
 The brass does not oxidize if properly taken care of.
 Any tarnish can be removed by applying an acid agent, such as lemon juice.

 Additionally, only wipe spoons with a soft cloth or sponge: do not use abrasives when cleaning, as this can chip the outer coating.